The best day trips from Bologna for food lovers

 I bet that entering Sala dei Giganti will leave you speechless.

-Mantua's city centre, a UNESCO Heritage site, is a gem.
+Mantua's city center, a UNESCO Heritage site, is a gem.

 Take the time to visit Sant'Andrea Cathedral, Bibiena theatre and the most popular Camera degli Sposi painted by Mantegna inside San Giorgio's castle.